jennytran101/MechaCar_Statistical_Analysis/README.md

 HA: The mean power of the machine of MechaCar is > the mean power of the machine of the population

-The hypothesis test can help customers can better understand our car before making decision.
+The hypothesis test can help customers better understand our MechaCar before making decision.
 Customers can also see the strengths of MechaCar compared to other competitors.
 It looks like a way to do marketing that makes it possible to sell more cars in the future.